CmndrSalamander/A_Star_Pathfinding_Algorithm/README.md

-# Contains an A* pathfinding algorithm and Conway's Game of Life
+# Contains an A* Pathfinding Algorithm and Conway's Game of Life